-This website is set up because the web-host for a much earlier site, Emotional Education, decided they would no longer offer the space.
-Now retired, I have other sites, blogs, so I transferred the content of Emotional Education here though some content may be out-dated even if the thinking is not out-of-date.
-Anyone can also look at my serious but disorganized thoughts blog on Transitional Space, The In-between of Identity Culture and Community or my everyday diary blog on My World Your World One World.
+This website is just a bit of my own history, set up because I once had a site: Emotional Education, built in 1997.
+Then years later, after I had retired from work, the webhost decided they would no longer offer the space.
+By then I had made other sites, or blogs, so I transferred the content of Emotional Education here.
+Some content may be out-dated even if the thinking is not out-of-date.

 However, I found myself asking: